-New Zealand versus Pakistan is the second World Cup match at Edgbaston, taking place on Wednesday 26 June.
+Bangladesh versus India is the first World Cup match at Edgbaston, on Tuesday 2 July.
 Play starts at 10.30am.

 The ICC Cricket World Cup is the ultimate prize in one-day cricket and takes place every four years, featuring 10 teams and is the culmination of a global qualification process that runs over a six year period.